ConorOBrien-Foxx/Fynyl/README.md

-                            [number a] pushes a random integer in [0, a) [array a] pushes a random element in a [string s] pushes a random character in s .?              operator    [array a] pushes a shuffled
+                            [number a] pushes a random integer in [0, a) [array a] pushes a random element in a [string s] pushes a random character in s [any a, block b] executes b if a is truthy .?              operator    [array a] pushes a shuffled
 @               meta        pushes a block consisting of the next character C               operator    clears the stack